-From the 1st of July, a low and late dip from the ball carrier that puts heads of the ball carrier and tackler in the same airspace may be liable for sanction.
+A low and late dip from the ball carrier that puts heads of the ball carrier and tackler in the same airspace may be liable for sanction.

-Players in the age grade game are mainly coached and make tackles in the safe and legal tackle areas.
 However as with all law changes players may require time to adapt around the tackler and ball carrier responsibilities.